New Riders

 Some riders benefit from wearing equestrian riding gloves during lessons.
 Riding gloves protect your hands and enable them to keep a good secure grip on the reins.
 They also provide warmth during the winter months.

-- Please DO NOT wear sandals, clogs, any type of open-toed shoe to the barn.
+• Please DO NOT wear sandals, clogs, any type of open-toed shoe to the barn.
+Parents should not help in the barn if they do not have on appropriate footwear.

 Where to Buy?

-*Most of our students wear either Ariat or Tuff Rider jod boots with Kerrits pants to practice.
+*Most of our students wear either Ariat or Tuff Rider jod boots with Kerrits or Freedman pants to practice.

 There are benefits to private lessons, and benefits to semi-private or group lessons.
 The ideal schedule is one private and one group lesson per week.
 In private lessons, the student receives intense individual attention and will progress more rapidly in many areas.
 However, group lessons are also very beneficial, as the rider must be able to guide around other riders and control the horse in a group.
 It is also very helpful to watch other riders, and the students in groups learn quite a bit from each other as well.
 Riders who are interested in showing need to ride in a group as that is what they’ll do in the show ring, and they must be able to maneuver around the other horses.